santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 Digital Assistant utilizes a Web Software Development Kit (SDK) to handle the heavy lifting of managing the chat widget/page in PSFT.
 You'll be using a Web Channel to connect with your ODA as PSFT provides the website service.
 Here we'll put the SDK onto PSFT and then restart our web server.

-1. Use SCP to copy the ochatjs.zip file included in this repository to your PSFT instance.
-Remember what fully qualified path you place it in within the PSFT instance.
-Example: scp -i ~/priv-ssh-keyfile /local_path_to/ochatjs.zip opc@ipaddress:/path_to/location_on/PSFT
+1. You can see the ochatjs.zip file from the folder <%PS_APP_HOME%>/setup/chatbot (This will usually be /opt/oracle/psft/pt/fscm_app_home/setup/ochatjs.zip if you used the marketplace image of PSFT)

 2. On your local machine open an SSH session with your PSFT instance.
 E.g. ssh -i ~/priv-ssh-keyfile opc@ipaddress